justinsteinmetz/BoWD/README.md

 A2 students

-- allow clicking / choosing only
+- allow non-written participation (clicking, selecting)
-- accept one-word answers
+- accept one-word or short responses
-- offer simple frames if needed:
+- provide simple frames if needed:

-«“He feels ___ because ___.”»
+«He feels ___ because ___.»

 ---

 B1–B2 students

-- push for explanation
+- require explanation (“why?” / “how?”)
-- ask “why?” and “how?”
 - challenge general answers
+- encourage connections across zones

 ---

-Timing (40 min lesson)

-- Zone 1 → 5–7 min
-- Zone 2 → 8–10 min
-- Zone 3 → 8–10 min
-- Zone 4 → 10–12 min

-Skip Zones 5–6 if needed.
+Teacher role

+Keep input minimal.

+Use short prompts:

+- “Why that one?”
+- “What’s different?”
+- “Who agrees?”
+- “What changed?”

+Avoid long explanations.
+Do not interpret the text for the students.

 ---

-Design principles

-- Minimal instruction
-- No answer signalling
-- Atmosphere supports thinking
-- Controlled openness (not chaos)

----

-Editing the project

-- Change prompts → "index.html"
-- Change visuals → "styles.css"
-- Change behaviour → "app.js"

-Keep these roles separate.

----

-What NOT to do

-- Don’t over-explain
-- Don’t correct everything
-- Don’t force long writing
-- Don’t turn it into a worksheet

----

-If it goes flat
+If engagement drops

+Use one prompt, then move:

 - “Choose a different answer.”
 - “Who disagrees?”
-- “That’s obvious.
-What’s less obvious?”
+- “What’s less obvious?”

-Then move on.
+Do not over-correct or extend.

 ---

-Ending the lesson

-Ask:

-«“What stayed with you?”»

-Take 2–3 answers.

-Stop.
+What to avoid

+- over-explaining tasks
+- correcting every response
+- requiring extended writing
+- treating the activity as assessment

+These reduce participation and slow the lesson.

 ---

-What to look for

-Not correctness.

-Look for:
+Editing the project

+- Content → "index.html"
+- Visual design → "styles.css"
-- noticing
+- Behaviour → "app.js"

-- shifting ideas
-- students reacting to each other
+Keep these roles separate.

 ---

 Status

-This is a working teaching tool.
+This is a working classroom tool.

-Use it.
-Adjust it.
-Iterate.
+It should be:

+- used flexibly
+- adjusted based on student response
+- iterated over time

 ---

-Core idea
+Core principle

-Students don’t need more questions.

-They need:

-«space to notice, and a structure that makes noticing matter.»
+The goal is not to generate correct answers.

+The goal is:

+«to create conditions where students notice, respond, and revise their thinking.»